-Head coach Terry Horan is entering his 12th season at the helm of the Cobbers.
-In his first 11 seasons Horan has amassed over 70 wins and holds a .640 winning percentage.
-He has guided Concordia to eight top 4 finishes in the MIAC in the past 10 seasons.
-Last season he helped the Cobbers finished the season on a high note as they won four of their final six games.
+Head coach Terry Horan is entering his 13th season at the helm of the Cobbers.
+In his first 12 seasons Horan has amassed over 80 wins and holds a .653 winning percentage.
+He has guided Concordia to nine top 4 finishes in the MIAC in the past 11 seasons.
+Last season he helped the Cobbers win eight games and finish in a tie for second place in the final league standings.

-Horan has achieved several milestones in his 11 years of continuing to make the Concordia football team one of the premiere programs in the conference.
+Horan has achieved several milestones in his 12 years as he continues to make the Concordia football team one of the premiere programs in the conference.
 In 2007, Horan became the first coach in school history to win 50 games in the first seven seasons as head coach.
 He was also the fastest coach in program history to eclipse the 40-win mark in conference games.
 That win record was fueled by helping guide the Cobbers to the MIAC championship in 2004 and back-to-back NCAA playoff appearances in 2004 and 2005 - the first time any Cobber football team has ever achieved back-to-back playoff appearances.

 The coming out party for Horan and the Cobbers on the national and conference scene came in 2004 when Concordia captured their first outright MIAC championship since the 1986 season with a perfect 8-0 mark.
 The team finished the year with an 11-1 overall record and was ranked in the top 25 in the nation for most of the season.
 All told, Concordia has spent 28 consecutive weeks in the top 25 of Division III.

 Horan succeeded Jim Christopherson, who retired after 32 years as Concordia’s head coach.
 Before coming to Concordia Horan was the head football coach at Breckenridge High School for six years.